Lines are harder to draw than they look like. But if you find yourself with varying line quality in your drawings, it’s time to fix that problem!

 If you don’t like how your lines are looking, erase them and start again.

 This is mostly something you do when drawing digitally.
-I can erase and redo a hundred times that same line that isn’t going as I want it to go.
+You can erase and redo a hundred times that same line that isn’t going as you want it to go.

-This starts happening less and less as you practice and as you get used to how you like to draw your lines.
+This starts happening less and less as you practice and get used to how you like to draw your lines.

 But until then, you might have a lot of trial and error to do.